TomChenyangJI/small_tools_workspace/WeatherReminder/README.md

 because I found these days, we were fed up with noticification from mass apps, but this program only remind you once a day, which is totally tolerable.

-`P.S.` I think  this idea can be tranferred to some official program to provide this service for the whole community.

 ### Further Plan
-I believe at the end of this year, 2024, I will save some time to implement this idea.
+I think  this idea can be tranferred to some official program to provide this service for the whole community.